Bridport: Governance

-In the UK national parliament, Bridport is within the West Dorset parliamentary constituency.
+In the UK national parliament, Bridport is within the West Dorset constituency.
 As of 2024, the Member of Parliament (MP) is Edward Morello of the Liberal Democrats.

 Bridport has two-tiers of local government.
 At the lower level, Bridport is a civil parish governed by a town council of 20 members elected from 5 wards representing neighbourhoods of the town.
 At the upper level, Bridport is part of Dorset unitary authority.
 Bridport electoral ward (which also includes neighbouring Symondsbury) elects 3 of the 82 members to Dorset Council.